shopsys/shopsys/docs/model/entities.md

 If you need to transfer arrays, use PHPDoc annotation `string[]`, `int[]`, `float[]`, `bool[]` and initialize an empty array in the constructor.

-If you care about array keys, use a name of the key in the property name in form `propertyByKey`.
-Eg. [`TransportData::$pricesByCurrencyId`](https://github.com/shopsys/shopsys/blob/master/packages/framework/src/Model/Transport/TransportData.php).
+If you care about array keys, use the name of the key in the property name in form `propertyByKey` e.g., [`TransportData::$pricesByCurrencyId`](https://github.com/shopsys/shopsys/blob/master/packages/framework/src/Model/Transport/TransportData.php).

 #### Unknown types